FaridSafi/react-native-google-places-autocomplete/README.md

 ## Web Support

 Web support can be enabled via the `requestUrl` prop, by passing in a URL that you can use to proxy your requests.
 CORS implemented by the Google Places API prevent using this library directly on the web.
-You can use a proxy server like [CORS Anywhere](https://github.com/Rob--W/cors-anywhere/) or roll your own.
+You will need to use a proxy server.
 Please be mindful of this limitation when opening an issue.

 The `requestUrl` prop takes an object with two properties: `useOnPlatform` and `url`.